59 Meanings

 Daddy only stares into the distance

-There's only so much more that he can take
+There's only so much more he can take

 Another industrial ugly morning